Conflict of Interest Policy

 Daman shall:

-(c) put effective arrangements in place to prevent or manage Conflict, especially with regard to activities undertaken under separate regulatory licenses;
+c). put effective arrangements in place to prevent or manage Conflict, especially concerning activities undertaken under separate regulatory licenses;

 All decisions relating to Conflicts shall be based on the following two principles: